|Frequently Asked Questions|

 (8) The above policy and process will be subject to review from time to time and shall be binding and final in relation to any claim and/or matter when disposed off with the approval of the authority of NISM.

-1.2 Overview of fixed-income securities and economic role of debt markets
+1.1 Know about fixed-income securities and the economic role of debt markets

-1.5 Debt securities versus equity securities, debt market and equity market as components of
+1.4 Differentiate between debt securities and equity securities, debt market and equity market as components of capital market

-2.2 Explain the importance of risk-free interest rate as the basis and benchmark for all valuations and differentiate between risk-free interest rate and risky interest rate
+2.2 Explain the importance of risk-free interest rate and differentiate between risk-free interest rate and risky interest rate

-2.3 Understand term structure (yield curve), its shape, shifts and interpretation
+2.3 Understand term structure of interest rates (yield curve), its shape, shifts and interpretation

 2.5 Explain the concept of accrued interest